bestia-dev/efrro_form_c_json/README.md

 # efrro_form_c_json

 *Things are changing fast.
 This is the situation on 2019-11-11.*
-Efrro_form_c_json ia a webapp for the hostel guest to enter data for e-frro form C and export it as JSON.
+This is a webpage for the accommodation guests in India to enter data for Form C and export it as JSON.
-The webapp link is this:
+The web page link is this:
 <https://bestia.dev/efrro_form_c_json/>

 Quote from the Bureau of Immigration in India (form C is compulsory by law):
 "Any Hotel, Guest House, Dharmashala, Individual House, University, Hospital, Institute and Others etc. who provide accommodation to foreigners **must** submit the details of the residing foreigner in Form C to the Registration authorities within 24 hours of the arrival of the foreigner at their premises.
 This will help the registration authorities in locating and tracking the foreigners."
 <https://www.india.gov.in/online-form-c-bureau-immigration>

-The webapp is supposed to be used on the guest's personal smartphone.
+The web page is supposed to be used on the guest's personal smartphone.
-This webapp saves data only in the local storage of this device.
+This web page saves data only in the local storage of this device.
 No data is ever sent over the network.
-This webapp works in all modern mobile browsers (chrome, firefox, safari).
+This web page works in all modern mobile browsers (chrome, firefox, safari).
 Avoid old or non updated browsers (for your own security and comfort).
-The result of the webapp is a simple JSON text.
+The result of the web page is a simple JSON text.
 It can be easily saved, copied, modified and sent.
-But all this actions are outside of this webapp for security and privacy reasons.
+But all this actions are outside of this web page for security and privacy reasons.
 They are a personal choice of the user.
-The guest can use this same JSON text in every hostel where the hostel manager uses the chrome extension.
-If the manager doesn't know about the extension, the guest could instruct the hostel manager and make life easier for both the guest and the manager.
+The guest can use this same JSON text in every accommodation where the accommodation manager uses the chrome extension.
+If the manager doesn't know about the extension, the guest could instruct the accommodation manager and make life easier for both the guest and the manager.

 ## chrome extension

-This result JSON text is then sent to the hostel manager.
+This result JSON text is then sent to the accommodation manager.
 He uses the chrome extension to fill the online form C.
 <https://chrome.google.com/webstore/detail/fill-the-online-form-c-fr/echcbgpcbpnpjdnpckmomhdjgecifbaa>
 Source code and instructions:
 <https://github.com/LucianoBestia/efrro_form_c_chrome_ext>

 ## The long story

-The hostel managers in India must fill the government online Form C for every guest.
+The accommodation managers in India must fill the government online Form C for every guest.
 This is boring, time consuming and error prone.
 The guests today must fill their data repeatedly on paper forms.
 Super annoying.
-In an ideal world the guest should have his digital data on his smartphone and just give this digital data to the hostel manager.
+In an ideal world the guest should have his digital data on his smartphone and just give this digital data to the accommodation manager.
 Just like an (digital) ID card.
 With efrro_form_c_json the guest writes his data only once and they are saved on his device locally.
-Than he uses this same JSON data for all the hostels.
+Than he uses this same JSON data for all the accommodations.
 JSON is just a text that can be easily copied.
-He can send it by email to the hostel manager or by any other digital communication channel.
+He can send it by email to the accommodation manager or by any other digital communication channel.

 ## Opensource